 I’m going to go through the sections more in-depth farther down in this emergency binder review, but let me tell you what kind of information you can organize in this binder:

 - Insurance information

-- Financial information, from basic to investment info
+- Financial information, from checking to investment accounts

 - Employer information